JoshOrndorff/recipes/text/3-entrees/crowdfund.md

 }
 ```

-Because this pallet uses not just one child trie, but a trie for each active crowdfund, we need to
+Because this pallet uses not just one child trie, but one trie for each active crowdfund, we need to
 generate a unique
 [`ChildInfo`](https://substrate.dev/rustdocs/v2.0.0-rc2/frame_support/storage/child/enum.ChildInfo.html) for each of
 them.
 To ensure that the ids are really unique, we incluce the `FundIndex` in the generation.